 am committed to it.

-25 conference papers with 21 graduate students.
+dozens of conference papers with an even larger number of graduate students.
 I also have other

-works-in-progress that I expect to publish with other students.
+works-in-progress that I expect to publish with other students in the near future.

 Recent & Forthcoming Publications and Papers